tanweizhen/mwp-gen/README.md

 }
 ```

-Gemma is **not asked whether the answer is correct**.

-It is only asked to interpret what the student wrote.
+Gemma is not asked whether the answer is correct, but only to interpret what the student wrote.

-This is an important reliability boundary.

 ---